-- SIA registered door staff shall be employed to control the entry and exits to the premises - If so instructed by a Police Inspector the premises shall be closed if it is considered that violence and/or disorder may take place.
+- Registered door staff shall be employed to control the entry and exits to the premises - If so instructed by a Police Inspector the premises shall be closed if it is considered that violence and/or disorder may take place.

-19.45 Failure to include the above matters in an application form may result in representations being made by the Police on the grounds of crime and disorder.
+20.42 Failure to include the above matters in an application form may result in representations being made by the Police on the grounds of crime and disorder.

-19.46 Adult Entertainment & Services
+20.43 Adult Entertainment & Services

-Where no indication is made within the application form that adult entertainment and/or services are to be provided, the Licensing Authority will add the following condition to the licence: -
+Where no indication is made within the application form that adult entertainment and/or services are to be provided, the licensing authority will add the following condition to the licence: -

-- No adult entertainment or services or activities must take place at the premises (Adult Entertainment includes, but is not restricted to, such entertainment or services which would generally include topless bar staff, striptease, lap-table, or pole-dancing, performances involving feigned violence or horrific incidents, feigned or actual sexual acts or fetishism, or entertainment involving strong and offensive language). - 19.47 Where it is indicated within the application form that adult entertainment and/or services are to be provided it is essential that the applicant carry out a full risk assessment on the licensing objectives of crime and disorder and the protection of children from harm. - 19.48 Herefordshire Council, as the Licensing Authority, has adopted Section 27 of the Policing and Crime Act 2009, which came into force in England on 6 April 2010, which has reclassified lap dancing, striptease and pole dancing as 'Sexual Entertainment Venues' requiring a new licence for which a fee is payable. - 19.49 However the Local Government (Miscellaneous Provisions) Act 1982 does make certain exceptions (principally in relation to premises which do not host more than 11 such events). - 19.50 For premises providing adult entertainment the Licensing Authority will expect appropriate conditions, as shown within the 'model pool of conditions' to be offered to promote the licensing objectives.
+- No adult entertainment or services or activities must take place at the premises (Adult Entertainment includes, but is not restricted to, such entertainment or services which would generally include topless bar staff, striptease, lap-table, or pole-dancing, performances involving feigned violence or horrific incidents, feigned or actual sexual acts or fetishism, or entertainment involving strong and offensive language). - 20.44 Where it is indicated within the application form that adult entertainment and/or services are to be provided it is essential that the applicant carry out a full risk assessment on the licensing objectives of crime and disorder and the protection of children from harm. - 20.45 Herefordshire Council, as the Licensing Authority, has adopted Section 27 of the Policing and Crime Act 2009, which came into force in England on 6 April 2010, which has reclassified lap dancing, striptease and pole dancing as 'Sexual Entertainment Venues' requiring a new licence for which a fee is payable. - 20.46 However the Act does make certain exceptions (principally in relation to premises which do not host more than 11 such events).

+20.48 For premises providing adult entertainment the Licensing Authority will expect appropriate conditions, as shown within the 'model pool of conditions' to be offered to promote the licensing objectives.

-Section 20: Summary of Public Safety
+Section 21: Summary of Public Safety